vitamin2025/vitamin2025/README.md

-- 👋 Hi, I’m @vitmdrushdalamin
+- 👋 Hi, I’m Vitamin.
+Nice to meet you.
-- 👀 I’m interested in anything new.
-- 🌱 I’m currently learning anything new actually.
 - 💞️ I’m looking to collaborate on anything :))
-- 📫 How to reach me through my website: http://mdrushdalamin1.engineer/
+- 📫 How to reach me through my website: http://mdrushdalamin1.engineer/ or my Uni Email: mdrushd.alamin2020@vitstudent.ac.in

 <!---
 vitmdrushdalamin/vitmdrushdalamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.